RadeonOpenCompute/ROCm_Documentation/GCN_ISA_Manuals/testdocbook.rst

 ignores the resource definition.
 For example, buffer\_load\_ubyte sets the data-format to 8 and number-format to uint.

-    **Note**

-    The resource’s data format must not be INVALID; that format has special meaning (unbound resource), and for that case the data format is not replaced by the instruction’s implied data format.
+.. note:: The resource’s data format must not be INVALID; that format has special meaning (unbound resource), and for that case the data format is not replaced by the instruction’s implied data format.

 **DST\_SEL identity** : Depending on the number of components in the data-format, this is: X000, XY00, XYZ0, or XYZW.